Asymptotic analysis of the mean squared displacement under fractional memory kernels: Conclusion

 The work in this paper leads to a number of future research directions.
 As mentioned in~\cite{mckinley2018anomalous}, it is an open question whether conditions such as \eqref{cond1} and~\eqref{cond:powerlaw:t} are not only sufficient, but also necessary for characterizing the growth rate of the MSD.
 Although sufficient and necessary conditions on the relationship between the memory kernel $K$ and its Fourier transforms $\Kcos$ and $\Ksin$ are fully provided in Propositions~\ref{prop:asymptotic:Fcos-sin:critical} and~\ref{prop:asymptotic:Fcos-sin:critical:Tauberian}, it remains an open problem to construct analogous necessary conditions for $\Kcos$, $\Ksin$ vis-\`{a}-vis the spectral density $\rhat$ in~\eqref{eqn:spectral-density:Kcos-Ksin}, or for $\rhat$ vis-\`{a}-vis the MSD $\E{X(t)^2}$ in~\eqref{eqn:X(t)}.

 A related research topic that is of direct interest for experimental data analysis is to establish the asymptotic distribution of the time-averaged mean squared displacement statistic under the three GLE regimes by drawing upon the analytical framework developed in this paper.
-This would clarify or extend the connection between the GLE and the results in~\cite{didier2017asymptotic}, and is the topic of a separate paper~\cite{nguyen:didier:2019}.
+This would clarify or extend the connection between the GLE and the results in~\cite{didier2017asymptotic}, and is the topic of future work.